Who we are

-2. Care for one another, we call this fellowship – it is the friends we make and the love and support we give;
+Care for one another: we call this fellowship – it is the friends we make and the love and support we give each other; and

 We are still Church when we return home to our neighbourhoods, workplaces, communities and friends.
-In fact, it is here that we are first meant to be God’s messengers of love.
+In fact, it is here that we are most of all meant to be God’s messengers of love.
 It is all of our jobs, because the work of the Church is the work of all its members.

 This is our faith.